 - If you need to drive through Belgaum, try to avoid rush hour so you don’t spend an extra hour crawling through town.

-- The route through the Chorla ghats is definitely worth it, even if it didn’t shave two hours off our travelling time.
+- The route through the Chorla ghats would definitely be worth it, even if it didn’t shave two hours off your travel time.

 - Finding food or decent washroom facilities is difficult on this route, so keep a sharp lookout.

 - Having your own car and GPS makes it incredibly easy to get around in Goa!

 - Try visiting a local bakery during one of their two baking runs, at 4:00 AM or 3:00 PM, for a uniquely Goan experience.